aksiksi/python-workshop-2014/outline.md

 How about we save the code into its own Python script?
 Follow the steps mentioned in the previous section to create a new Python script and then copy and paste the code into it.

-Assume we named the script `save_page.py`.
-To run it, in the command prompt (or terminal), type `python save_page.py`.
-You should be able to type the URL and path in the prompt and then see the result.
+Assume we named the script `webpage_dl.py`.
+To run it, in the command prompt (or terminal), type `python webpage_dl.py`.
+You should be able to type the URL and path in the prompt and then see the output.

 ## Exercise 2: Take Multiple URLs From the User